FREQUENTLY ASKED QUESTIONS AND RESOURCES

 Once the item has been returned and inspected we will notify you of the status of your refund.

-In the event your stove or installation parts arrived damaged we insure every package.
-We have 30 days from shipment date to file a claim.
-If you have any damage during transport please email us before this 30-day window with: full name, order number, tracking number, brief description of damage / condition.
+In the event your stove or installation parts arrived damaged, we have 30 days from shipment date to file a claim.
+Please inspect your packages as soon as they arrive, and if you have any damage during transport please email us before this 30-day window with: full name, order number, tracking number, brief description of damage / condition.

 Due to the high-demand for our products we run out of stock fast.
 While we are working to speed our supply chain and order larger quantities of inventory some of our products may be on backorder.